 Major Career Roles:

-- Chair of Shell plc
+- Chair, Shell plc

-- Chair of Bank of America Corp
+- Chair, Bank of America Corp.

-- Advisor to the US Department of Energy
+- Adviser, US Department of Energy

-- Senior NED of Venterra Group plc
+- Senior Non-Executive Director, Venterra Group plc

 Other Career Highlights:

-- Chair Emeritus of the US Council on Competitiveness
+- Chair Emeritus, US Council on Competitiveness

-- Director of Analog Devices Inc
+- Director, Analog Devices Inc.